Interferometric measurement of the quadrature coherence scale using two replicas of a quantum optical state: Conclusion

 \acknowledgments The authors thank Z. Van Herstraeten for very useful comments.
-C.G. acknowledges support by the Fonds de la Recherche Scientifique – FNRS.
-S.D.B. acknowledges support by the Agence Nationale de la Recherche under grant ANR-11-LABX-0007-01 (Labex CEMPI) and by the Nord-Pas de Calais Regional Council and the European Regional Development Fund through the Contrat de Projets \'Etat-R\'egion (CPER).
-N.J.C. acknowledges support by the Fonds de la Recherche Scientifique – FNRS under Grant No T.0224.18 and by the European Union under project ShoQC within ERA-NET Cofund in Quantum Technologies (QuantERA) program.
+C.G. is Research Fellow of the Fonds de la Recherche Scientifique-FNRS.
+M.A. acknowledges support from the European Union's HORIZON Research and Innovation Actions under Grant Agreement No. 101080173 (CLUSTEC) and European Union’s 2020 research and innovation programme (CSA - Coordination and support action, H2020-WIDESPREAD-2020-5) under Grant Agreement No. 951737 (NONGAUSS) and support from MEYS Czech Republic and the European Union’s Horizon 2020 (2014-2020) research and innovation framework programme under Grant No. 731473 (Project No. 8C20002 ShoQC).
+Project ShoQC has received funding from the QuantERA ERA-NET Cofund in Quantum Technologies implemented within the European Union’s Horizon 2020 program.
+S.D.B. acknowledges support by the Agence Nationale de la Recherche under Grant No. ANR-11-LABX-0007-01 (Labex CEMPI) and by the Nord-Pas de Calais Regional Council and the European Regional Development Fund through the Contrat de Projets \'Etat-R\'egion (CPER).
+N.J.C. acknowledges support by the Fonds de la Recherche Scientifique – FNRS under Grant No T.0224.18 and by the European Union under Project ShoQC within ERA-NET Cofund in Quantum Technologies (QuantERA) program.